Dominant Language Constellations (DLC)

 Hill, Joseph C. & Eyasu Hailu Tamene (2022).Hierarchies and Constellations: Language Attitudes and Ideologies of Signed Languages.
 Journal of Sociolinguistics. https://doi.org/10.1111/josl.12525 (free to read)

 Hofer, Barbara (2023).
 Applying DLC to the study and discussion of early multicompetence in a trilingual minority context in Northern Italy.
 In Larissa Aronin and Sílvia Melo-Pfeifer (eds.)
-Dominant Language Constellations: Language awareness and identity.
+In L. Aronin & S. Melo-Pfeifer (Eds.), Language awareness and identity: Insights via dominant language constellations approach. (pp. 69-85).
 Springer.

 Hufeisen, Britta.
 (2018).
 Models of multilingual competence.
 In Andreas Bonnet & Peter Siemund (eds.), Foreign language education in multilingual classroom 7.
 Amsterdam: John Benjamins.